-Following the development of the AIM model and launch of AIM on June 15th 2016, an element of the universal supports (Levels 1-3) for the early years sector includes a new Inclusion Charter underpinned by updated Diversity, Equality and Inclusion Guidelines for Early Childhood Care and Education.
+Following the development of the launch of AIM in June 2016, an element of the universal supports (Levels 1-3) for the early years sector includes a new Inclusion Charter underpinned by updated Diversity, Equality and Inclusion Guidelines for Early Childhood Care and Education.

 It explores a wide variety of challenges facing early childhood services that can inhibit or prevent services operating in a fully inclusive manner.
 Challenges such as prejudice, real representation of all children in an early childhood service, strategies to promote inclusive practice and how to draw up an Inclusion policy for your early childhood service are all explored.
 The programme uses the strength based Anti-Bias approach throughout.

 Maximum two persons per service.
 Participants must attend all four sessions to receive certification.